tradium-app/paper-trading-api/README.md

 ## Most basic MongoDB commands (terminal)

 -   `show dbs` --to show all dbs
--   `use devpollsdb` --to switch to devpollsdb
+-   `use breakoutdb` --to switch to breakoutdb
 -   `show collections` --to show all collections/tables
 -   `db.articles.find()` --to show all articles in the collection
 -   `db.articles.find({title: 'new title'})` --to show article/articles with title = 'new title'